 Gently its touch awoke him once,”

-I knew Britten’s music and after having a class of mine read Wilfred Owen’s poems I decided I wanted to let my students listen to Benjamin Britten’s music.
+I loved Britten’s music and after having a class of mine read Wilfred Owen’s poems I decided I wanted to let my students listen to the music too.
 I brought in the LP — at some time around 1980.
 After a brief introduction of Britten, I warned them that Vishnevskaya had a very special Russian soprano voice, superbly dramatic, and that they should not compare her to a western soprano.

 I sensed how immersed they were in the music.
 Some of them put their heads down on their desks and you could have heard a pin fall in this complete silence from my students.
 It was like a sudden transformation of my classroom into a cathedral.

-This piece of music may just be my favorite music of all the wonderful music I love — and that is saying a lot.
+The music of Petrushka may just be my favorite of all the wonderful music I love — and that is saying a lot.

 The choreography was, as it had been in New York City in 1972, still said to be by Michel (Michail) Fokine, the version he did for Diaghilev’s Ballets Russes in 1911 in Paris at the Théâtre du Châtelet.
-The scene is set in 1830 as the Shrovetide Fair (carnival, analogous to Mardi Gras) celebrations taking place in Saint Petersburg.
-The opening scene shows crowds of people at the fair in Russian period costumes, milling around and playing out various little scenes in the crowd.
+The scene is set in 1830 at the Shrovetide Fair (carnival, analogous to the carnival of Mardi Gras in New Orleans) celebrations taking place in Saint Petersburg.
+The opening scene shows crowds of people at the fair in Russian period costumes, milling around and playing out various funny little scenes in the crowd.

-On a given signal, the crowd moves off the center stage.
+On a given signal the crowd moves off the center stage.
 The magician looks out through the curtains of his puppet theater, he steps out, the curtains move aside, and with his wand he makes the puppets (pantins, since this ballet was first performed in France) come alive and start dancing, all the time acting like the puppets they are supposed to be.
-Petrushka is madly in love with the ballerina, but she rejects him.
+In the following scenes, no more puppets now, we find that Petrushka is madly in love with the ballerina, who rejects him.
 She prefers the supposedly dumb Moor.